Terms and Conditions

 6.3 False, late, incomplete or misleading PDA updates are a serious breach of these terms.

-6.4 Drivers must not switch off tracking, location services or required job communication during an active booking.
+6.4 Drivers must not switch off, disable, obstruct, delay or manipulate tracking, location services or required job communication during an active booking.

 6.5 Where the PDA or app fails, the driver must immediately contact Synergix and follow the backup process given by the control office.